| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 employing a wide range of technologies for energy conservation and production,

 water conservation, waste treatment and use of local materials in construction.
+The SENS House also serves as a gateway to the

 public visiting the Ecovillage.
 Arriving at either